Cool Runnings: Plot

 Upon reaching Calgary, Blitzer registers the team and borrows a rundown bobsled from Roger, one of his past teammates.
 The Jamaicans struggle to adapt to the cold and race conditions but improve through exercise and hard work.
-Derice begins to copy the techniques of the very efficient Swiss team.
-The East German team and their captain, Josef Groole – the current bobsled world record holder – constantly heckle the Jamaicans during tryouts.
-Eventually, all the team members except Derice get into a bar fight with the East Germans, and Derice and Irv reprimand them severely afterward, reminding them that they are representing the entire country of Jamaica, and that they need to take things more seriously in order to qualify for the Olympics.
+Derice begins to copy the techniques of the very efficient Swiss team, while the East German team – the current bobsled world record holders – constantly heckle the Jamaicans during their practices.
+When the team gets into a bar fight with the East Germans, Blitzer reprimands them and reminds them they are representing all of Jamaica through their actions, inspiring the team to be more serious about their conduct and training in order to qualify for the Olympics.

-After weeks of training, the team successfully makes the finals, only to be disqualified by the Olympic committee as retribution for Blitzer's prior cheating scandal.
-Blitzer confronts Kurt Hemphill, his former coach, now a judge in the committee, asking him not to punish the Jamaicans, as they had nothing to do with his past actions.
-The team is reinstated, and Junior rebuffs his father's attempt to bring him home, firmly stating his intent to remain in Calgary and represent Jamaica.

-The team's first day on the track is a disaster, and they finish in last place.
-Sanka disapproves of Derice copying the Swiss team's methods and encourages them to find their own competition style.
-They significantly improve on the second day, finishing in eighth place.
-During their final race, a loose screw causes one of the bobsled's blades to detach, resulting in it flipping over and crashing.
-Determined to finish the race, the team picks up their bobsled and carries it across the finish line, earning the applause of the other teams and the spectators, including Josef, Kurt and Junior's father, despite their loss.
-An epilogue explains that the team returned to Jamaica as heroes, and returned to the Winter Olympics four years later to participate as equals.
+Overseen by Olympic committee members, which includes Blitzer's former coach Kurt Hemphill, the Jamaican team successfully complete their qualifying run, only to be excluded, supposedly for lack of competitive experience.
+Blitzer confronts Kemphill, who is still bitter at Blitzer for cheating, and pleads with him not to punish the Jamaicans for his past actions.
+The team is reinstated, and Junior, with encouragement from Yul, rebuffs his father's attempt to bring him home, firmly stating his intent to compete for Jamaica.
+The team's first run in competition puts them in last place, with Sanka unhappy with Derice for copying the Swiss team and believes they need to find their own rhythm.
+On the second day of competition they significantly improve, but on the final run their bobsled flips and crashes.
+Determined to finish the race, the team pick up their sled and carry it over the finish line, to the applause of other teams spectators, including all those who had doubted and ridiculed them.
+An epilogue says that the team returned to Jamaica as heroes, and returned to the Winter Olympics four years later to participate as equals.